 Simple English definitions for legal terms

-Read a random definition: inspection of documents
+Read a random definition: procedural motion

 A blue sky law is a state regulation that requires companies selling securities to register with the state and disclose information about the investment to potential buyers.
 The term "blue sky" comes from the idea of selling something that doesn't exist, like the sky.
 These laws were created in response to people losing money in fraudulent investment schemes.
 While federal securities laws also exist, blue sky laws provide additional protection for investors.
 Each state has its own blue sky laws, which can vary in their requirements and enforcement.
 The goal of these laws is to prevent fraud and ensure that investors have accurate information before making investment decisions.